wp-plugins/cpt-onomies/readme.txt

 = 1.3 =
 * Added multisite custom post type manager.
 * Added setting to assign meta box format, i.e. autocomplete, checklist or dropdown.
-* Added "Show Admin Column" setting to register_cpt_onomy().
+* Added "Show Admin Column" to the CPT-onomy settings.
-* Deprecated the ability to make the taxonomy columns sortable in order to align with new, default WP taxonomy column functionality.
+* Deprecated the ability to make the CPT-onomy admin columns sortable in order to align with new, default WP taxonomy admin column functionality.
-* Deprecated 'custom_post_type_onomies_add_cpt_onomy_admin_sortable_column' filter.
+* Deprecated the 'custom_post_type_onomies_add_cpt_onomy_admin_sortable_column' filter.
-* Added support for "Gravity Forms + Custom Post Types" plugin.
+* Added support for the "Gravity Forms + Custom Post Types" plugin.
-* Added the ability to only include/assign specific terms by passing term IDs to filter.
+* Added the ability to only include/assign specific terms by passing term IDs to a filter.
 See documentation for more information.
 * Added wp_set_post_terms() to the CPT-onomy class.

 = 1.2.1 =